Tufts University School of Dental Medicine: History

-Founded on June 3, 1868, as Boston Dental College by Dr. Isaac J. Wetherbee, a graduate of the first organized dental university in the United States, Baltimore College of Dental Surgery.
+TUSDM was founded on June 3, 1868, as Boston Dental College by Dr. Isaac J. Wetherbee, a graduate of Baltimore College of Dental Surgery.
 The college was incorporated into Tufts College in 1899 and was located at 416 Huntington Avenue in Boston.
 By 1929, Tufts Medical and Dental College began an affiliation with the Boston Floating Hospital for Infants and Children, as well as the Boston Dispensary.
 This merger resulted in the creation of an association known as the New England Medical Center (NEMC), which would be the name of the hospital attached to the current day Tufts Dental School until the 1990s.
 The union was partially caused by the fire, and subsequent destruction of the USS Boston Floating Hospital (ID # 2366), a mobile hospital for sick children on Boston Harbor.
 In 1948, Tufts Medical and Dental College sold the Huntington Avenue buildings to Northeastern University, and relocated closer to NEMC at 136 Harrison Avenue.
 In 1954, Tufts Dental College became the "Tufts University School of Dental Medicine".
 The school would remain at the Harrison Avenue location until 1971, when it was moved to its current location of 1 Kneeland Street.
 The building was only 10 floors in height, but was designed with future expansion in mind.
-In 2009, the building was vertically expanded by 5 floors.
-This was seen by the architectural world as unprecedented; the design and execution has won several architectural awards.
+In 2009, the building was vertically expanded by 5 floors, and the design won multiple architectural awards.
 In 2013, the university announced plans to refurbish the third and fourth clinical floors, to match the newly renovated second floor.

 Admissions

-For the 2018-2019 application cycle, 4,094 applications were received for the 202 seats available in the Class of 2023.
+For the 2018–2019 application cycle, 4,094 applications were received for the 202 seats available in the Class of 2023.
 The DAT Academic Average was 20, and the Total Science was 20.

-While in the past international applicants were considered for admission to the School of Dental Medicine, for the 2012-2013 application cycle those applicants without US citizenship or permanent residency will not be considered for the DMD program.
+While in the past international applicants were considered for admission to the School of Dental Medicine, for the 2012–2013 application cycle those applicants without US citizenship or permanent residency will not be considered for the DMD program.